ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 exit status 1
 ```

-*Hello, World!* requires at last STM32F030x6, which have 32 KB of Flash.
+*Hello, World!* requires at last STM32F030x6, with its 32 KB of Flash.

 Fmt is very heavy package, even a slimmed-down version in Emgo.
 We must forget about it.
-There are many applications that do not require any text output.
+There are many applications that don't  require fancy formatted text output.
 Often one or more LEDs are enough.
+However, at the end of this post, I'll try to use strconv package to print something over UART.

 ## Blinky

-Our board has one LED, connected with series resistor between PA4 pin and VCC.
+Our board has one LED connected between PA4 pin and VCC.
 This time we need a bit more code:

 ```go
 package main